pzingg/log_watcher/apps/log_watcher/README.md

 # LogWatcher

+The application provides a `CommandManager` process that invokes commands on a `ScriptRunner` GenServer to launch, cancel and wait on asynchronous long-running shell scripts.

-The application provides an Oban-compatible `LogWatcher.CommandJob` worker module that can start long-running shell scripts, which produce JSON-formatted log files.
+The application provides an Oban-compatible `CommandJob` worker module that just forwards jobs to the CommandManager.

-Meanwhile the `LogWatcher.FileWatcher` GenServer uses inotify tools to monitor changes in the log files that the scripts produce, and broadcasts these changes as messages on a PubSub topic.
+Meanwhile a `FileWatcher` GenServer uses inotify tools to monitor changes in the JSON-formatted log files that the scripts produce, and sends changes as "event" messages to the mailbox of the ScriptRunner process.

-`LogWatcher.ScriptRunner` invokes commands on a `LogWatcher.CommandManager`
-GenServer to launch, cancel and wait on the shell scripts as needed.
+The events are also sent to a Broadway pipeline, configured in the `Pipeline` module, where they are converted to `Event` structs which are then inserted asynchronously into the Ecto repository (PostgreSQL database). `Pipeline.Handler` and `Pipeline.Producer` modules assist in adding and processing these events.

+The Elixir DynamicSupervisor processes `CommandSupervisor` and `FileWatcherSupervisor` are responsible for starting `ScriptRunner` and `FileWatcher` instances, respectively.

-## Sessions and Tasks
+## Sessions and commands

-The idea is that a session is location on the filesystem that contains executable shell scripts, data, and log files.
+The idea is that a session is a location on the filesystem that contains executable shell scripts, data, and log files.

 Each invocation of a shell script is called a command.
-Tasks may read and write data, and record events, state changes, and results in log files.
+Commands may read and write data, and record events, state changes, and results in log files.

-Sessions and commands are identified by IDs that are assigned on the Elixir side.
+Sessions and commands are identified by ULIDs that are assigned on the Elixir side.

+The `Commands` context module can perform a limited number of read-only database-like operations, using the log files located in the `log_dir` directory, and returning data in `Session` and `Command` structs.

+There is one mutation method, which "archives" a command, by renaming the command's `log.jsonl` file to `log.jsonx`.

 ## JSON data and log files